lustre-labs/lustre/README.md

 ```sh
 $ gleam add lustre
 ```

+> **Note**: this guide is written for Lustre v4, which is currently in release
+> candidate status.
+To follow along with this guide, you need to _manually_ edit
+> your `gleam.toml` and change the required version of lustre to `"4.0.0-rc.2"`.

 If you're using a different build tool, like Rebar3 or Mix, you can add Lustre to your `rebar.config` or `mix.exs` file respectively.